AElfProject/aelf-developer-tools/aelf.tools/AElf.Tools/README.md

 # AElf.Tools

-An MsBuild tool to compile AElf contracts using protobuf and an extension tool.
-It's based on the [gRPC tool](https://github.com/grpc/grpc/tree/master/src/csharp).
+An MsBuild tool to compile AElf contracts using protobuf-net library.
+This tool generates C# code from .proto files using the protobuf-net serialization library.

+## Changes from Previous Version

+- Removed dependency on protoc.exe
+- Now uses protobuf-net library for proto compilation
+- Simplified build process with no external tool dependencies

 ## Usage